modelica/AsianModelicaConference2020/README.md

 *  August 7, 2020  Submission of final papers

-*  September 7, 2020  End of early registration
+*  August 25, 2020 Switching to virtual conference

 # Registration

 Virtual conference is free and there is no limitation to the participant number.
 Registration is still needed and will be available with free ticket through [Eventbrite](https://www.eventbrite.com/e/asian-modelica-conference-2020-tickets-85464726297).
+More details about the virtual conference platform on whova.com will be available soon.

 # Organization and Contact